matrix-org/matrix-search/DESIGN.md

 # Local Daemon mode
 The system performs syncs via the CS API, indexes all new events and would let clients share E2E keys with it so that it can be used to index E2E rooms.

+In this mode, the indexes can never hold events which we don't have access to so we can store them locally in a lookup table.

 ```
 +------------+          |  +-------------+